destink/Final-Project/README.md

 ### The selected topic and the reasoning for that selection (20 points)

+Our team has selected this Video Game dataset to use for our analysis.
+Many members of our team are avid gamers and the topic is very interesting to us.
+Furthermore, the business aspect of the video game industry is interesting to our group and will also contribute to our professions.

 ### A description of the data (20 points)